aruneshpa/aruneshpa.github.io/_posts/2022-10-23-getting-started-with-emacs.md

 ---
-layout: single
 title:  "Getting Started with Emacs"
-excerpt: "Emacs 101.
+subtitle: "Emacs 101.
 Downloading, installing, and some key concepts"
-categories:
- - emacs
 tags:
  - emacs
-date:   2023-09-20 10:58:01 -0700
-categories: emacs
-author: Arunesh Pandey
+ - technology
+ - editor
 ---

 # Download and Install